SRCH2/srch2-ngn/documentation/docs/tutorial.md

 ###Where To Go From Here

 This concludes the Hello SRCH2 Tutorial for learning how to get set up with the SRCH2-Android-SDK.
 Play around with the project: try updating a record, deleting a record, adding more records with searchable data that is similar in its sequence of letters to appreciate the power of SRCH2's fuzzy search capability-- and this is only the beginning!
-If you read on in [Advanced Topics](advanced-topics.md) you'll learn how to form powerful queries (such as filtering the search results for the `MovieIndex` by interval of year), perform lightning fast geo-searches using the device's location, or how to set up the SRCH2-Android-SDK for Proguard, or how to manually interact with the running SRCH2 server.
+If you read on in [Advanced Topics](advanced-topics.md) you'll learn how to form powerful queries (such as filtering the search results for the `MovieIndex` by interval of year), perform lightning fast geo-searches using the device's location, or how to set up the SRCH2-Android-SDK for Proguard, or how to manually interact with the running SRCH2 search server.
 Search on!

 [tutorial-000]: ../img/000-tutorial.png "Module Settings - How to open 'Module Settings'"